 As a nurse, task prioritization is essential.
 You have 12 hours to care for multiple individuals who are critically ill.
 You have medications due at certain times, procedures your patients must be transported to, and care you must provide.
 All of this can’t be done randomly.
 There has to be a method to the madness, and that comes in the form of task prioritization.

-Most nurses have a brain sheet, a document they use to keep their tasks on tracks (like a to-do list).
-You must have a plan, a way to organize your day based on your patient’s needs.
+Most nurses have a brain sheet, which is where they took report.
+They may also have a separate document they use to keep their tasks on tracks (like a to-do list), or they may write it on the back of their report sheet!
+However you choose to do this, you must have a plan, a way to organize your day based on your patient’s needs.

 When it comes to you drowning or falling behind, you must communicate the need for assistance.
 Nursing isn’t a contest, it a team effort, and we all need help.
 You are one person with 295 things to do in one shift.
 Don’t torture yourself.
 Ask for help if you need it.